 Here it is, a year and a half later and we are still dealing with the same dryer and taking FOREVER to get a load done.
 We have threatened about a dozen times to buy a new one but it still kinda worked so we kept putting it off.

-Boy, were we wrong!
 Earlier this week I took the time and cleaned the dryer lint trap and oh my goodness it has made a world of difference.
-In fact, I have a load that was completely dry and hot BEFORE the timer beeped!
+In fact, I had a load that was completely dry and hot BEFORE the timer beeped!

-I know I have a tendency to procrastinate but I am hoping that by sharing how simple this is, you will take the time to clean your dryer vent and see what a difference it makes.
+I am hoping that by sharing how simple this is, you will take the time to clean your dryer vent and see what a difference it makes.
 The whole thing seriously took less than 30 minutes.
-I'm embarrassed it took me so long to do.
+I'm embarrassed it took me so long to do it.

-The bristles of the toothbrush work great at removing all of the little pieces of yucky inside the mesh.
+The bristles of the cleaning brush work great at removing all of the little pieces of yucky inside the mesh.
 Also, use a little bit of dish soap.
-The dish soap will help remove any residue from the softener.
+The dish soap will help remove any residue from the dryer sheets or fabric softener.